 But know that this can be reserved for friends.
 It would be unusual to kiss a complete stranger you just met, a tour guide, or a housekeeper.
 So don’t.
 But a kiss would be appropriate in instances of meeting friends of friends, and other social introductions.
-The female doctor we see in Mexico even greets us with a kiss.
+Even the female doctor we go to in Mexico greets us with a kiss.

 In Mexico, a kiss greeting is a quick peck on the right cheek and it’s a single kiss.
 Do not do a double kiss on each cheek.
-This isn’t Europe.
+This is Mexico, not Europe.

-Yet in post-pandemic Mexico, kissing has gone the way that handshakes have in many parts of the world.
-As conditions continue to become safer, perhaps Mexico’s kissing culture will too.
+Yet in post-pandemic Mexico, kissing has given the way that handshakes have in many parts of the world.
+As conditions continue to ease, kissing as a greeting is slowly coming back.

 If unsure if a kiss is appropriate, just let the other person lead and roll with it.
 This Mexico travel tip simply lets you know what to do if a new Mexican friend does come in for a kiss.